JanisHe/association/README.md

 - `tests/example_gamma.py`: Association using GaMMA
 - `tests/example_harpa_simulations.py`: Simulates events in area, adds random picks and associates simulated picks with HARPA.
+- `tests/compare_associators.py`: Comparison of all associators classes against each other on example dataset.